-6.5.4 Maritime emergency
+8.5.4 Maritime emergency

-In a maritime emergency the Maritime and Coastguard Agency will co-ordinate the at sea response from the relevant Maritime Rescue Co-ordination Centre i.e. Dover or London.
-The land based elements of the response will be co-ordinated by a land-based Tactical Control, utilising arrangements set out in the National Contingency Plan for marine pollution from shipping and offshore installations.
+In a maritime emergency the Maritime and Coastguard Agency will co-ordinate the at sea response from the relevant Maritime Rescue Coordination Centre.
+The land based elements of the response will be coordinated by a land-based Tactical Control, utilising arrangements set out in the National Contingency Plan for marine pollution from shipping and offshore installations.
 Coordination between the land-based response and the at-sea response will be by liaison between the Maritime Rescue Co-ordination Centre, the land based Tactical Control and the Strategic Co-ordination Group.
 Following an accident at sea, the Marine Accident Investigation Branch (MAIB) will be involved in a post incident investigation.
 It should be noted that if a Survivor Reception Centre is required, there is a nominated facility at Cruise Terminals 1 and 2 of Dover Western Docks.

-6.5.5 KCC maintained highway network
+8.5.5 KCC maintained highway network

-KCC Highways, Transportation & Waste (H, T&W) will respond to emergencies on the adopted road network except motorways and trunk roads.
-In addition a representative of H, T&W may attend the scene of an emergency to act as an incident liaison officer to work in conjunction with the district council liaison officer and representatives of the emergency services present.
+KCC Highways, Transportation & Waste (HTW) will respond to emergencies on the adopted road network except motorways and trunk roads.
+In addition a representative of HTW may attend the scene of an emergency to act as an incident liaison officer to work in conjunction with the district council liaison officer and representatives of the emergency services present.
 (See also Section 7.3.2.)

-6.5.6 Highways England maintained highway network
+8.5.6 National Highways maintained highway network

-Highways England deliver a similar role to that of KCC Highway Services for the motorway network and some key trunk roads within the county.
-Regular patrols are carried out on these roads by Highways England Traffic Officers using marked vehicles.
-These Officers act as Traffic England Liaison Officers at the scene of an incident.
-Traffic England also have their own contingency arrangements to deal with driver welfare during incidents that cause significant traffic congestion.
+National Highways deliver a similar role to that of KCC Highway Services for the motorway network and some key trunk roads within the county.
+National Highways Traffic Officers carry out regular marked vehicle patrols on these roads.
+These Officers act as National Highways Liaison Officers at the scene of an incident.
+National Highways also have their own contingency arrangements to deal with driver welfare during incidents that cause significant traffic congestion.

-6.5.7 Operation Stack
+8.5.7 Operation Brock & Dover TAP

-In an event where there is disruption to Ferry and/or Eurotunnel services, the Police may decide to invoke Operation Stack, which is designed to use the M20 to safely park lorries that are waiting to use these services.
+In an event where there is disruption to Ferry and/or Eurotunnel services, the Police may decide to invoke Operation Brock, which is designed to use the M20 & other designated locations to safely hold lorries that are waiting to use these services.
 Although Kent local authorities do not have a significant role to play, there may be a need to support or facilitate welfare arrangements for the care of the travelling public (see Section 8.5.9) or invoke other suitable emergency response or business continuity measures as appropriate.

-6.5.8 Spillage incident
+8.5.8 Spillage incident